ryantd42/NY-Legislative-Git/2023/A4083A-2023/bill.md

  results  in the loss of jobs and increasing unemployment, and assist the businesses and employees of such businesses by distributing  information about the provisions of this section.
-  §  6.
+  §  5.
 Subdivisions 3 and 4 of section 210 of the economic development
  law, as amended by chapter 669 of the laws of 2022, are amended to  read as follows:
-  3. "Minority  business enterprise" shall mean any business enterprise which is at least fifty-one per centum owned by, or in  the  case  of  a publicly  owned  business  at least fifty-one per centum of the stock of which is owned by, citizens or permanent resident  noncitizens  who  are TRANSGENDER  OR  NON-BINARY,  Black, Hispanic, Asian or American Indian, Pacific Islander or Alaskan Native  where  such  ownership  interest  is real, substantial and continuing and where such persons have the author- ity  to  independently  control the day-to-day business decisions of the entity.
+  3. "Minority  business enterprise" shall mean any business enterprise which is at least fifty-one per centum owned by, or in  the  case  of  a publicly  owned  business  at least fifty-one per centum of the stock of which is owned by, citizens or permanent resident  noncitizens  who  are LESBIAN,  GAY,  BISEXUAL,  TRANSGENDER  OR  NON-BINARY, Black, Hispanic, Asian or American Indian, Pacific Islander or Alaskan Native where  such ownership  interest  is  real, substantial and continuing and where such persons have the authority to independently control the day-to-day busi- ness decisions of the entity.
   4. "Minority group member" shall  mean  a  United  States  citizen  or permanent  resident  noncitizen who is and can demonstrate membership in one of the following groups:
   (a) Black persons having origins in any of the  Black  African  racial groups not of Hispanic origin;
- A. 4083  3

   (b)  Hispanic  persons  of  Mexican,  Puerto  Rican, Dominican, Cuban, Central or South American descent of either Indian or  Hispanic  origin, regardless of race;